ji-zai/personal-site/content/essays/seek-truth.md

 Some of the most successful people (in terms of being able to get what they want), would fail to explain well enough why they believe what they do about the world and themselves.

 For example, Ramanujan pulling profound theories from "God" that all happened to be right.
 He didn't even get around to proving most before he died.
 Those that simply have a feel for things, and that feel happens to be true.
 They may try to explain things after the fact, but that explanation is constructed, not what they actually used to have high skill.
-### Our model is trained by observing, understanding, predicting.
+### We learn by observing, understanding, predicting.
 To observe is to consciously perceive something happening.
 You can perceive this through any of your senses: see, hear, taste, feel, smell, or thinking (i.e. observing a thought).

 To understand is to update your model according to an observation.